© New City Gas

-Achieve dancefloor rapture to the latest in EDM, hip-hop, and electro at these clubbing go-tos.
-The big names in EDM show up at New City Gas, a converted factory that’s now a massive club for energetic party-goers.
-Electronic and hip hop merge at one of the city’s newest and talked-about clubs, Newspeak, in downtown’s Quartier des Spectacles – dance to cutting-edge DJs, hip-hop artists, live indie-electro bands and more.
+Achieve dance floor rapture to the latest in EDM, hip-hop, and electro at these clubbing go-tos.
+The big names in EDM show up at New City Gas, a converted factory that’s now a massive club with a sound system to match for energetic party-goers.
+Electronic and hip hop merge at one of the city’s most talked-about clubs, Newspeak, in downtown Montréal’s Quartier des spectacles – dance to cutting-edge DJs, hip-hop artists, live performances by indie-electro bands and more.

-No sleep till Mont-Royal
+No sleep till Montréal

-When last call at 3 a.m. just isn’t late enough and you’ve got plenty of dancing energy left, look no further than Stereo and Circus, two of the best world-class afterhours venues in the city.
-For even more late-night dancing action, watch for hyped DJ sets and parties at Society for Arts & Technology (SAT), Espace Reunion, Eastern Bloc, Hangar 16 and other loft-like spaces around the city that host all-night music and dancing events.
+When last call at 3 a.m. just isn’t late enough and you’ve got plenty of dancing energy left, look no further than Stereo and Circus, two of the best world-class afterhours venues in the city, featuring electronic producers and DJs from around the world as well as local favourites.
+For even more late-night dancing action, watch for hyped DJ sets and parties at the Society for Arts & Technology (SAT) (both on the main floor and in the immersive dome upstairs), Espace Reunion, Eastern Bloc and other loft-like spaces around the city that host all-night music and dancing events.

 To each a rhythm

 Be it punk, R&B, or Latin beats that do the trick, a dive, dance bar, or open terrasse waits for you.
-For hip hop, house and R&B check out the nightly options at live music venue and dance club Le Belmont further up the street.
-Or dive into the Gay Village nightlife experience on the rooftop patios of Club Unity or Sky, a three-storey club where electro, disco, hip hop, Latin beats and more give everyone something to dance about. treet.
+For hip hop, house and R&B check out the nightly options at live music venue and dance club Le Belmont.
+Or dive into the LGBTQ+ Village nightlife experience on the rooftop patios of Club Unity or Sky (1478 Sainte-Catherine Street E.) a three-storey club where electro, disco, hip hop, Latin beats and more give everyone something to dance about. treet.